Attracting Generation Z with workplace design

 Office design is adjusting to accommodate the very different expectations and requirements of today’s diverse workers.
-Even previously traditional industries are moving towards ‘Agile’ workplaces to increase creativity and productivity as well as attracting and retaining the best talent in the face of fierce competition.
+Even previously traditional industries are moving towards ‘Agile’ workplaces to increase creativity and productivity as well as attracting and retaining the best talent.

 However, informal collaborative space, popular with Millennials, has been viewed as insufficient to accommodate the distinct differences of the younger generation.
-Research by Knoll predicted that greater flexibility will be required, with a variety of social and private spaces, meeting booths and single ‘pods’, providing employees with multiple options for working together or finding separate space to focus.
+Research by Knoll predicted that greater flexibility will be required.
+A variety of social and private spaces, meeting booths and single ‘pods’, provide employees with options for working together or find focus space.

 Flexible office design

-UNiDAYS recently conducted a survey of 16,747 college-aged Gen Zers from the U.S., U.K., Australia and New Zealand to understand this generation’s outlook on the future.
+UNiDAYS conducted a survey of 16,747 college-aged Gen Zers from the U.S., U.K., Australia and New Zealand to understand their outlook.
 77% of Gen Z would prefer to work for a company that doesn’t just offer a good salary, but also shares their political views.
 More than previous generations, they want to work for companies that align with their values and make a difference in areas they care about.
-For businesses competing for the best talent, demonstrating environmentally conscious credentials such as improving workspace with biophilic design or sourcing locally and sustainably, are becoming increasingly important.